hobossa/mytest/learn_kotlin_for_android_development/readme.md

 - Functions with other functions as parameters are called higher order functioins.

-- Scoping Functions: appply, let, alse, run, and with (LET us ALSO RUN WITH APPLY.)
+- Scoping Functions: appply, let, also, run, and with (LET us ALSO RUN WITH APPLY.)
     - apply
         ```Kotlin
         // apply automatically returns the object instance.